Basic Geometry Concepts: Undefined Terms, Definitions, Postulates, and Theorems

 1. A straight line can be drawn by joining any two points

 We have already mentioned previously that a line can be created by connecting at least two points.

 2. Any straight line segment can be extended infinitely in a straight line

 3. A circle can be drawn with any center and any radius

-According to Euclid, if we just draw a point and assume it as the center of the circle, we can draw a radius or a line segment with the center as one of its endpoints, and create a circle out of it (more about circles in the succeeding chapters/modules).
+According to Euclid, if we just draw a point and assume it is the center of the circle, we can draw a radius or a line segment with the center as one of its endpoints, and create a circle out of it (more about circles in the succeeding chapters/modules).

 4. All right angles are congruent

 Right angles are angles measuring exactly 90°.
 Since all right angles have a measure of 90 degrees, then it is logical to say that all right angles are congruent or have the same measurement (more about the measurement of angles in the next reviewer).

 Euclid’s fifth postulate, more commonly known as the “parallel postulate,” states that given any line and a point that is not in that given line, you can only construct one line that passes through that point and that will never intersect with the given line even if you extend it infinitely.

 In the image above, we have line l1 and point A, which is not in line l1.
 According to the postulate, we can draw only one line that passes through point A and is parallel to l1 (that line is l2).

 The fifth postulate is one of the most popular postulates in geometry since a lot of mathematicians have attempted to prove it using the first four postulates of Euclid.
 However, until recently, no one succeeded in proving it.

 Furthermore, some mathematicians tried to drop the fifth postulate and create a new system of geometry known as non-Euclidean geometry (which is beyond the scope of this reviewer).

 The postulates above are the foundations of the geometry we are studying nowadays.
-Again, remember that postulates are statements that we agree and assume as true without formal proof.
+Again, remember that postulates are statements that we agree with and assume as true without formal proof.